-Reducing pain and inflammation are two of the more accepted therapeutic benefits of CBD, but to really get to grips with why CBD is causing such as ripple of excitement, we must look towards the body’s endocannabinoid system, the homeostatic regulator that keeps us in balance.
+Reducing pain and inflammation are two of the more accepted therapeutic benefits of CBD, but to really get to grips with why CBD oil for fibromyalgia is causing such as ripple of excitement, we must look towards the body’s endocannabinoid system, the homeostatic regulator that keeps us in balance.

-The endocannabinoid system (ECS) is a complex network of receptors and cannabis-like chemicals that when functioning optimally regulate sleep, pain and inflammation, appetite, our immune system, mood, and reproduction.
-It’s been likened to a dimmer switch, upregulating and downregulating the body’s biological activity in order maintain equilibrium and health.
+The endocannabinoid system (ECS) is a complex network of receptors and cannabis-like chemicals that, when functioning optimally, regulates sleep, pain and inflammation, appetite, our immune system, mood, and reproduction.
+It’s been linked to a dimmer switch, upregulating and downregulating the body’s biological activity in order maintain equilibrium and health.

 While the symptoms of fibromyalgia patients seem to fit Russo’s endocannabinoid hypothesis, one study published in Psychoneuroendocrinology found that fibromyalgia patients actually had higher plasma levels of the endocannabinoid anandamide, as well as the stress hormone norepinephrine.